nf-core/dualrnaseq/docs/parameters_old.md

 #### `--outFilterMultimapNmax 999`

 To specify the maximum number of loci a read is allowed to map to.
-By default, this  option is set to 999 in the pipeline.
+By default, this  option is set to 999 in the pipeline (ENCODE standard options for long RNA-seq pipeline).
 See [`STAR documentation.`](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf) for more information.

 #### `--outFilterType "BySJout"`

 By default, the pipeline keeps reads containing junctions that passed filtering into the file `SJ.out.tab`.
 This option reduces the number of ”spurious” junctions.
 (ENCODE standard options for long RNA-seq pipeline).
 You can read more about the flag and its options in the [`STAR documentation.`](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf)

+#### `--quantTranscriptomeBan "Singleend"`

+The nf-core/dualrnaseq pipeline runs STAR to generate a transcriptomic alignments.
+By default, it allows for insertions, deletions and soft-clips (`Singleend` option).
+To prohibit this behaviour, please specify `IndelSoftclipSingleend`.
+See the [`STAR documentation.`](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf) for more information.

 #### `--alignSJoverhangMin 8`